Why Building Your Business Can Feel Like an Unsolvable Puzzle

 Then you start building.

+Eventually, I couldn’t ignore the ache in my neck and back and it was past my bedtime.
 We left the puzzle partially complete for another day.

 Mid-build after the darkness settled in.